WolffunService/thetan-world-sdk-docs/README.md

 ### PrepareMatchForSelectedNFTAutoHandleError

-#### Declaration
+**Declaration:**
 ``public void PrepareMatchForSelectedNFTAutoHandleError(Action<NftItemServiceErrorCode> onSuccessCallback, Action<WolffunResponseError> onErrorCallback)``

-#### Parameters
 | Parameters | Description |
 | ---------- | ----------- |
 | onSuccessCallback | callback when call prepare match for NFT success or there is error but user confirm start match without grind NFT. |
 | onErrorCallback | callback when call prepare grind has error and user confirm to go back.|

-#### Description
-Lock NFT and prepare NFT for grinding session.
+**Description**: Lock NFT and prepare NFT for grinding session.
 This function is similar to [PrepareMatchForSelectedNFT](#preparematchforselectednft) but it auto show error message and ask user if user want to continue playing without grinding when there is an error.
 - With onSuccessCallback, you can check if it actual success by check callback value equal to NftItemServiceErrorCode.Success.
 Otherwise there is an error but user accept to continue, in this case, the callback value contain ErrorCode for error.
 Its error value is the same as [PrepareMatchForSelectedNFT](#preparematchforselectednft).
 - With onErrorCallback, that mean there is an error and user confirm to go back.
 The error callback value is the same as [PrepareMatchForSelectedNFT](#preparematchforselectednft).